Visiting Iceland on a Budget: 10 Amazing Things To Do

 Saving Money on Food

-Common grocery stores in Iceland include Netto, Bonus, and Kronan.
+Typical grocery stores in Iceland include Netto, Bonus, and Kronan.
 Bonus is the cheapest, but Netto has the best pastries (more on that below!)

 For dinner, we took a slightly different tack.
 We usually made up a dehydrated meal pouch we brought with us from the United States.
 This was a brilliant move!
 The weather in Iceland, even in summer, can be chilly and volatile, and there were so many things we wanted to see that it was hard to stop.

 Thus, we were hungry, tired, and often facing windy or rainy weather when it was time to eat, which did not motivate us to want to set up a whole cooking situation and spend 45 minutes prepping a hot meal.
-With the pouches, we just heated water, poured it in, and 5 minutes later had a tasty and hot meal.
+With the pouches, we just heated water, poured it in, and 5 minutes later had a tasty and hot dinner.
 We supplemented with more of the same from lunch – bread, fruit, etc. This is an economical and easy way to get some good meals in Iceland.

-Hot dogs: Icelandic hot dogs are a beloved national food, and are unique in that they are made from lamb meat and have unique toppings of fresh and crispy onions, mustard, and remoulade.
+Hot dogs: Icelandic hot dogs are a beloved national food.
+They are unique in that they are made from lamb meat and have unique toppings of fresh and crispy onions, mustard, and remoulade.
 You can find them in any gas station, but the best and most famous spot is Bæjarins Beztu Pylsur in Reykjavik.
 These are a very budget-friendly option, as one hot dog costs around $4.

 Skyr Yogurt: Icelandic yogurt.
 It’s the only kind of yogurt in Iceland and is of a thicker variety.